Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Introduction

-Since the initial submission of our work, it has been brought to our attention that \cite{yanzhang2022} have obtained some related results for MMD-based test in high dimension.
+Recently, \cite{yan2023kernel} have obtained some related results for MMD-based test in high dimension.
 Specifically, they propose a studentized MMD-based test statistic under a specific model structure and establish the null CLT as well as the non-null CLTs under fixed and local alternatives for an (infeasible) standardized statistic.
-Though both papers consider the two-sample MDD-based testing problem when both $(n,m)$ and $p$ diverge and propose a studentized statistic, there are significant differences in terms of settings, technical tools and theoretical results.
-Firstly, the problem set-ups are different. \cite{yanzhang2022} consider a special factor-like model which has been adopted in high-dimensional two sample mean testing [\cite{chen2010two}].
+Though both papers consider the two-sample { MMD-based} testing problem when both $(n,m)$ and $p$ diverge and propose a studentized statistic, there are significant differences in terms of settings, technical tools and theoretical results.
+Firstly, the problem set-ups are different. \cite{yan2023kernel} consider a special factor-like model which has been adopted in high-dimensional two sample mean testing [\cite{chen2010two}].
 All of our theory, including the CLT, the general Berry-Esseen bound and the power results, are established with no specific model constraints, and are thus applicable to a broader set of data generating processes.
 Secondly, the technical tools and primary results established in the two papers are very different.
-The most striking contribution in \cite{yanzhang2022} is the non-null CLTs for the standardized statistic, which are very interesting and seem only achievable under the specific model assumption, whereas we only present the null CLT for our studentized test statistic but additionally derive a Berry-Esseen bound under the null.
+The most striking contribution in \cite{yan2023kernel} is the non-null CLTs for the standardized statistic, which are very interesting and seem only achievable under the specific model assumption, whereas we only present the null CLT for our studentized test statistic but additionally derive a Berry-Esseen bound under the null.
 Thirdly, the power results and the regimes under which the power approaches one are very different, and more discussion can be found in Section~\ref{subsec:power}.
-Overall, we view the results in \cite{yanzhang2022} and our paper complementary to each other.
-Together they provide a more complete portray of the high-dimensional behavior of MMD-based statistics. }
+Overall, we view the results in \cite{yan2023kernel} and our paper complementary to each other.
+Together they provide a more complete { portrayal} of the high-dimensional behavior of MMD-based statistics.